holidayextras/culture/accessibility-best-practices.md

     }
 ```

-If hidden content can receive keyboard focus, it should be made visible when focused.
+Note that if this hidden content can receive keyboard focus (e.g. it is a link or a form control) it should be made visible when focused.
 This avoids the confusing situation where keyboard focus disappears and then reappears when tabbing through a page.

+### Hiding content from everyone

+### Hiding content from non-sighted users